 Bandleader Andrew Eldritch may absolutely reject the goth label ("We are a rock'n'roll band.
 And a pop band.
 And an industrial groove machine.
 We are intellectual love gods," the group's official website proclaims), but let's be honest — it's kinda hard to think about goth rock and not think about Sisters of Mercy.
 Formed in Leeds, England, in 1980, the band and their dark dominion over goth club dance floors have lasted the test of time.
 Despite routine record label feuds and so many lineup changes it hurts to wrap your head around them all, Eldritch and the drum machine known as "Doktor Avalanche" are still active to this day — and their sound echoes loudly in the output of acolytes like Cold Cave.

 C'mon, who else would be No. 1?
-When it comes to quintessential goth, it's got to be Robert Smith and Co., from the raccoon eyes and shock of hair to the captivating bipolar music.
-Finally inducted into the Rock and Roll Hall of Fame last year by the goth adjacent Trent Reznor, this is the band that truly defines the subculture.
+It's got to be Robert Smith and Co., from the raccoon eyes and shock of hair to the captivating bipolar music.
+Finally inducted into the Rock and Roll Hall of Fame last year by the goth adjacent Trent Reznor, this is the band that truly defines the subculture — even if Smith has insisted that the Cure "just aren't a goth band."
 Any self-respecting music fan knows the words to their yearning, romantic anthems — "Just Like Heaven," "Lovesong," "Friday I'm in Love" and, of course, "Pictures of You."
 "I've been looking so long at these pictures of you," go that last song's lyrics.
 "That I almost believe that they're real."
 In the Cure's hands, goth isn't a phase — it's real.